kubecost/golang-migrate-duckdb/README.md

 ## Coming from another db migration tool?

 Check out [migradaptor](https://github.com/musinit/migradaptor/).
-*Note: migradaptor is not affliated or supported by this project*
+*Note: migradaptor is not affiliated or supported by this project*

 ## Versions